 If you’re an artist who is reflecting on the past year and making goals for the new one, you might be adding a resolution to better market your artwork in 2020.
 And if you’re like many other artists, just the notion is enough to make you, well, retreat into your work until you’re in a state of perfect flow and forget you had the thought to begin with.

-Like all good resolutions, marketing your creative project is something that you don’t feel like doing…but is good for you?
+Like all good resolutions, marketing your artwork is something that you don’t feel like doing…but is good for you?
 That can’t be right.
 There must be a better way to interpret the prioritization of marketing as a necessary part of an art career.

 Not incidentally, Amy Cuddy reminds us that resolutions are often framed in a way that creates feelings of anxiety and damages positive perceptions of self.
 The social psychologist and Harvard professor would rather your promotional goals be formulated in an encouraging and non-essentialist fashion.